RandomSearch18/a-level-project/docs/readme.md

 ![Mockup for Presets screen made in Excalidraw](assets/4/presets-mockup-1.excalidraw.svg)

 I sent this mockup to my stakeholders Andrew and James.

 James said that it looks really good, but had one point of confusion.
 He asked if the "export preset" and "share" buttons were the same thing, and if they were the same thing as "save preset".
 I realised that the wording was confusing, and that it also isn't clear that the buttons under "share presets" act on the current preset.
 I explained the difference between the buttons, and also decided to make a new version of the mockup to improve on those points.

+Andrew wasn't sure what presets were and how they worked, so I explained that to him, and later sent him the v2 mockup to review (because it has clearer text for describing the actions).

 ###### Presets screen mockup v2